jaalto/project--linux-tmpfs-ramdisk/README.rst

 The ``/etc/init.d/ramdisk`` controls management of mount points, layers them using overlayfs[3] and pretends that the new mounts in RAM are the actual file system mounts using "bind mounts".
-The command "starts" is responsible for creating all the mounts and moving data to RAM.
+The command "start" is responsible for creating all the mounts and moving data to RAM.
 Command "stop" unwinds the mounts, transfers changes back to the disk and dissolves any remaining mounts back to pristine state.